dsilvaevje99/vue-page-tiles/README.md

 #### How to display page content

-First, create the reactive object which will hold the page content, it must have a key called "content" which should be set to an empty array as so:
+First, create the reactive object which will hold the page content, it must have a property called "content" which should be set to an empty array as so:

 ```
 import {reactive} from 'vue'